ABOUT THE STUDENTS

 ABOUT THE ARTIST

-American baritone Thomas Hampson enjoys a singular career as a recitalist, opera singer and recording artist, and maintains an active interest in teaching, music research and technology.
-He has performed in all of the world’s most important concert halls and opera houses with many of today's most renowned singers, pianists, conductors and orchestras; he is one of the most respected, innovative and sought after soloists performing today.
+Thomas Hampson enjoys a singular international career as a recitalist, opera singer, and recording artist, and maintains an active interest in teaching, research, and technology.
+The American baritone has performed in all of the world’s most important concert halls and opera houses with many renowned singers, pianists, conductors, and orchestras.
+Praised by The New York Times for his “ceaseless curiosity,” he is one of the most respected, innovative, and sought-after soloists performing today.

-Hampson has won worldwide recognition for his thoughtfully researched and creatively constructed programs that explore the rich repertoire of song in a wide range of idiomatic styles, languages and periods.
-He is one of the most important interpreters of German romantic song, especially the works of Schumann, Mahler and Wolf, and with his ongoing “Song of America” project he is the "ambassador" of American song.
+Hampson has won worldwide recognition for his thoughtfully researched and creatively constructed programs that explore the rich repertoire of song in a wide range of styles, languages, and periods.
+He is one of the most important interpreters of German Romantic song, and with his celebrated “Song of America” project (www.songofamerica.net), a collaboration with the Library of Congress, has become the “ambassador” of American song.
 Through the Hampsong Foundation, founded in 2003, he employs the art of song to promote intercultural dialogue and understanding.

 Raised in Spokane, Washington, Hampson has received many honors and awards for his probing artistry and cultural leadership.
-His discography of more than 150 albums includes winners of a Grammy Award, two Edison Prizes and the Grand Prix du Disque.
-Hampson holds honorary doctorates from Manhattan School of Music, Whitworth College, WA, and the San Francisco Conservatory, and he is an honorary member of London’s Royal Academy of Music.
-He carries the titles of Kammersänger of the Vienna State Opera and the Chevalier de l’Ordre des Arts et des Lettres by the Republic of France.
-He was awarded the Austrian Medal of Honor in Arts and Sciences in 2004, and in 2005 he received the Edison Life Achievement Award.
-In 2008 he was named Special Advisor to the Study and Performance of Music in America by Dr. James H. Billington, Librarian of Congress.
-Hampson received the 2009 Distinguished Artistic Leadership Award from the Atlantic Council in Washington DC.
+His discography of more than 150 albums includes winners of a Grammy Award, two Edison Prizes, and the Grand Prix du Disque.
+He holds honorary doctorates from Manhattan School of Music, Whitworth College (WA), and the San Francisco Conservatory, and is an honorary member of London’s Royal Academy of Music.
+In the 2009-10 season he served as the New York Philharmonic’s first artist in residence, and in 2011 he received the Concertgebouw Prize.
+He carries the titles of Kammersänger of the Vienna State Opera and the Chevalier de l’Ordre des Arts et des Lettres by the Republic of France, and was awarded the Austrian Medal of Honor in Arts and Sciences in 2004.
+He is the 2009 Distinguished Artistic Leadership Award recipient from the Atlantic Council in Washington, DC, and in 2008 was named Special Advisor to the Study and Performance of Music in America by Dr. James H. Billington, Librarian of Congress.
+In 2010, Hampson was elected a member of the American Academy of Arts and Sciences.